 Candidate Relationship Management (CRM) is a way to manage and enhance the relationship of past, existing and future job candidates.
 A recruiting CRM is used to improve the candidate’s experience and encourage better candidate engagement.
 CRM involves mentoring passive candidates, so that they can go through the recruitment pipeline when, and if a suitable job application becomes available.

 A candidate relationship management system is a technology tool used to enhance candidate relationships.
 Usually, a candidate relationship management system will include tools such as a candidate database, email/marketing tools, and applicant tracking system.
 An example of a candidate relationship management system is Fountain.

-CRM involves creating positive relationships between candidates and companies to fill open job positions.
-CRM includes a database where candidates’ names and details are stored so they can be vetted and nurtured, as they move throughout the recruitment pipeline.
-Resumes are only one aspect of CRM.
-Some of the purposes of a CRM campaign is to continually improve the type of candidate, as well as the quality of information gathered about each job applicant.
+CRM for recruiting involves creating positive relationships between candidates and companies to fill open job positions.
+CRM for recruiting includes a database where candidates’ names and details are stored so they can be vetted and nurtured, as they move throughout the recruitment pipeline.
+Resumes are only one aspect of candidate relationship management tools.
+Some of the purposes of a candidate marketing campaign is to continually improve the type of candidate, as well as the quality of information gathered about each job applicant.

 Most companies use CRMs to fill evergreen roles.
 These are roles that need to be filled all year round.
 For example, on-demand jobs in the gig economy.
 Companies use CRM to provide a steady flow of prospects so that they have people who are eligible for open vacancies.
 This technique reduces the time to hire and also the cost to hire rates.